Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Results

 \subsection{Effects of curiosity: Experiment 1}

-The experiment examined effects of different levels of curiosity to the developmental learning processes using the basic setup.
-In the basic setup, full compositions of words (Table ) were used to generate the imperative sentences.
-However, the training was conducted using only 60 imperative sentences (33 percentage) out of 180 possible sentences.
-120 untrained sentences were used for generalization test.
-For ten agents with different random seeds, the whole developmental learning process was iterated for 60000 epochs.
-The generalization test with unlearned imperative sentences was conducted for every 50 epochs.
+This experiment examined effects of different levels of curiosity to the developmental learning processes using the basic setup.
+In the basic setup, full compositions of words (Table \ref{table:english_words}) were used to generate the imperative sentences.
+However, the training was conducted using only 60 imperative sentences (33 percent) out of 180 possible sentences.
+120 untrained sentences were used for generalization testing.
+For ten robots with different random seeds, the complete developmental learning process was iterated for 60,000 epochs.
+The generalization testing with unlearned imperative sentences was conducted every 50 epochs.

 The experiment was conducted by changing the levels of curiosity.
 Since the random latent variables are computed separately for each sensory modality, the complexity or curiosity can be computed for each sensory modality.
-Three levels of curiosity were considered in computing expected free energy $G$ wherein \textit{no curiosity}: the curiosity terms for all sensory modalities are not included, \textit{sensory-motor curiosity}: the curiosity terms only for vision, tactile sensation, and proprioception are included, \textit{all curiosity}: the curiosity terms for all sensory modalities including feedback voice are included.
+Three levels of curiosity were considered in computing expected free energy $G$: \textit{no curiosity}, wherein none of the curiosity terms for sensory modalities are included; \textit{sensory-motor curiosity}, wherein the curiosity terms only for vision, tactile sensation, and proprioception are included; and \textit{all curiosity}, wherein the curiosity terms for all sensory modalities including feedback voice are included.

-Figure \ref{fig:evaluation} shows the development of the generalization test performances in terms of success rate for goals specified by unlearned imperative sentences which are plotted for different action categories with different levels of curiosity.
+Fig. \ref{fig:evaluation} shows the development of the generalization testing performances in terms of success rate for goals specified by unlearned imperative sentences, which are plotted for different action categories with different levels of curiosity.
 The plots show that the performance was improved significantly as the curiosity level was increased.
 Importantly, the case of all actions with the \textit{all curiosity} level shows that the average success rate for unlearned goals reached a quite high value of 85.1 percent even though the learning was conducted only for 33 percent of all possible compositions.